Hard and soft C: Other languages

 A number of orthographies do not make a hard/soft distinction.
 The c is always hard in Welsh but is always soft in Slavic languages, Hungarian, and in Hanyu Pinyin transcription system of Mandarin Chinese, where it represents /tsʰ/ and in Indonesian and many of the transcriptions of the languages of India such as Sanskrit and Hindi, where it always represents /tʃ/.
 See also C § Other languages.

 Swedish has a similar phenomenon with hard and soft k: this results from a similar historical palatalization development.
 Soft k is typically a palatal [ç] or an alveolo-palatal [ɕ], and occurs before not only i, e and y, but also j, ä, and ö.
 Another similar system with hard and soft k is found in Faroese with the hard k being /kʰ/ and the soft being /t͡ʃʰ/, and Turkish where the soft k is /c/.

 The Vietnamese alphabet, while based on European orthographies, does not have a hard or a soft c per se.
 The letter c, outside of the digraph ch, always represents a hard /k/ sound.
 However, it never occurs in "soft positions", i.e. before i y e ê, where k is used instead, while k never occurs elsewhere except in the digraph kh and a few loanwords.
-Quite ironically, the names of the letters "c" and "k" are borrowed from Europe and those letters don't even occur in their own letter names (C: xê and K: ca.) Hồ Chí Minh had proposed a simplified spelling, as shown in the title of one of his books, 'Đường kách mệnh'.
+The names of the letters "c" and "k" are borrowed from Europe and those letters don't even occur in their own letter names (C: xê and K: ca.) Hồ Chí Minh had proposed a simplified spelling, as shown in the title of one of his books, 'Đường kách mệnh'.